 What Can Companies Do to Protect Their Workers

 There are a few best practices that are being used to curb exposure to silica dust.
-For more information about safety and compliance with OSHA policies, contact the OSHA attorneys at Trent Cotney, P.A.
+For more information about safety and compliance with OSHA policies, contact the OSHA attorneys at Cotney Construction Law.

 - Using water to bind dust while workers saw into materials containing silica.